Bus: Accessibility

-Transit buses used to be mainly high-floor vehicles.
+During most of the 20th century, transit buses were almost exclusively high-floor vehicles, and they used wheelchair lifts if they provided accessibility at all.
+(In the U.S., only in 1993 did accessibility become a requirement in all new buses, under the federal Americans with Disabilities Act of 1990.)
 However, they are now increasingly of low-floor design and optionally also 'kneel' air suspension and have ramps to provide access for wheelchair users and people with baby carriages, sometimes as electrically or hydraulically extended under-floor constructs for level access.
 Prior to more general use of such technology, these wheelchair users could only use specialist para-transit mobility buses.

 Accessible vehicles also have wider entrances and interior gangways and space for wheelchairs.
 Interior fittings and destination displays may also be designed to be usable by the visually impaired.
-Coaches generally use wheelchair lifts instead of low-floor designs.
+Coaches generally still use wheelchair lifts instead of low-floor designs.
 In some countries, vehicles are required to have these features by disability discrimination laws.

 Configuration

 Buses were initially configured with an engine in the front and an entrance at the rear.
-With the transition to one-man operation, many manufacturers moved to mid- or rear-engined designs, with a single door at the front or multiple doors.
+With the transition to one-person operation, many manufacturers moved to mid- or rear-engined designs, with a single door at the front or multiple doors.
 The move to the low-floor design has all but eliminated the mid-engined design, although some coaches still have mid-mounted engines.
 Front-engined buses still persist for niche markets such as American school buses, some minibuses, and buses in less developed countries, which may be derived from truck chassis, rather than purpose-built bus designs.
 Most buses have two axles, while articulated buses have three.